Famoose/ai-invoice/README.md

 ## Download & Install
 Go to the newest release and download the installer for your System.
 Linux, MacOS and Windows are supported.
-On Windows auto update is supported.
+Windows also supports auto updates.

 ## Develop
 The application is done using Electron and React.